-“There are a lot of them that can, if not actually do, move into industry which is ultimately an input to capability.”
+“There are a lot of them that can, if not actually do, move into an industry which is ultimately an input to capability.”

-Kremer believes that a key part of the transition from Defence to industry is a matter of educating and correctly assessing the individual.
+Kremer believes that a key part of the transition from Defence to the industry is a matter of educating and correctly assessing the individual.

 “We really start with just trying to understand what their expectations are, and what their drivers are for leaving uniform,” he said.

 “That’s true if they’re coming out of a non-uniform background as well, but it’s particularly important in uniform, because many people like myself, I had no experience outside of Defence.